 Frequently asked questions

-From 1 April 2017 the retail water market is changes, allowing an estimated 1.2 million businesses, charities and public sector organisations the freedom to choose their water and waste water retailer.
+From 1 April 2017 the retail water market changed, allowing an estimated 1.2 million businesses, charities and public sector organisations the freedom to choose their water and waste water retailer.
 The creation of this new market will allow businesses to switch from their local monopoly water company (the incumbent) to another water supplier for retail account management activities.

 Your services can fall into two parts: